hgcl/clara-le/pages/posts/24-playing-with-games-and-typography.md

 <p class="label">By Xavier Dolan</p>

-This movie was—and was not—on my watch list for some time.
+This movie was — and was not — on my watch list for some time.
 Simply by looking at the poster, you know that the <cite>Mommy</cite> is going to be disturbing on some level.
 I finally watched it last week, and indeed, it was disturbing.
 However, I wasn't expecting it to also feel touching and wholesome.
 It made me feel a lot and I would definitely recommend it!

 ### John Wick (2014)